HL7/carin-rtpbc/output/extras/carin-rtpbc-billing-unit-value-set-footer.md

 See [NCPDP Unit of Measure (600-28) (NamingSystem)](NamingSystem-carin-rtpbc-NamingSystem-ncpdp-unit-of-measure.html)

 <h3>Concept examples</h3>
-The full, up-to-date content of the NCPDP Unit of Measure (600-28) code set is only available to NCPDP members.
+The up-to-date content of the NCPDP Unit of Measure (600-28) code set is available to NCPDP members.

 However, a past version of the code set is publicly available in the AHRQ United States Health Information Knowledgebase (USHIK).
-Below is a subset of concepts from that public source, for illustration purposes.
+Below is the full set of concepts from that public source.

 <table border="1">
 <tr><td><b>Code</b></td><td><b>Display</b></td></tr>